syncfusion-content/jsp-docs/jsp/PivotChart/MultiLevelLabels.md

 documentation: ug
 ---

-# Multi-level Labels
+# Multi-level labels

-Multi-level labels allows you to drill down to access the detailed level of data or drill up to see the summarized data by using the expander present in the PivotChart.
+Multi-level labels allows you to drill down to access the detailed level of data or drill up to see the summarized data by using the expander present in the pivot chart.

 {% highlight html %}